87tana/SemanticSegmentation-in-Medical-Imaging/README.md

 Utilizing the powerful [U-Net Convolutional Network](https://arxiv.org/pdf/1505.04597.pdf ) implemented in Pytorch,  our project tackles the challenging task of brain tumor segmentation.
 Training and testing are conducted on the Google Colab platform, leveraging its GPU capabilities for efficient computation.

-The dataset was obtained from [kaggle](https://www.kaggle.com/datasets/pkdarabi/brain-tumor-image-dataset-semantic-segmentation), compromise a single class with two category IDs, 1 and 2.
-Despite this distinction, both categories belong to the same class.

 The distributions for each subset train, validation, and test: